juanchel/rhymer/README.md

       // Returns an array of strings that rhyme with "cat" r.FindRhymesByWord("cat")

-      // Return an array that rhymes with the second listed pronounciation of accept r.FindRhymes(r.Pronounce("accept")[1])
+      // Return an array of strings that rhyme with the second listed pronounciation of accept r.FindRhymes(r.Pronounce("accept")[1])

-      // Returns an array that rhymes with the "acker" sound r.FindRhymes([]string{"AA", "K", "ER"})
+      // Returns an array of strings that rhyme with the "acker" sound r.FindRhymes([]string{"AA", "K", "ER"})
     }